 Here are some technologies that would benefit an educator:

 1. Interactive Whiteboard

 Say goodbye to traditional whiteboards and markers!
 Interactive Whiteboards are now the new ‘’in’’ thing for many educational institutions.
-A study conducted by National Engineering Research Center for E-Learning have found that using interactive whiteboards in the teaching environment helps to empower students with 21st century skills and create new learning opportunities that facilitate problem solving, critical thinking and collaboration among students and educators.
+A study conducted by National Engineering Research Center for E-Learning has found that using interactive whiteboards in the teaching environment helps to empower students with 21st-century skills and create new learning opportunities that facilitate problem-solving, critical thinking, and collaboration among students and educators.
 With such technology in the classroom, it bounds to spark students’ interest and increase their enthusiasm in learning.
-For example, Microsoft Surface Hub 2S, an interactive whiteboard that was designed to facilitate collaboration between students and teachers or even colleagues and clients, enables educators to share text, images or even audio files while teaching.
+For example, Microsoft Surface Hub 2S, an interactive whiteboard that was designed to facilitate collaboration between students and teachers or even colleagues and clients, enables educators to share text, images, or even audio files while teaching.
 Students are able to scribble notes on the interactive whiteboards which help to facilitate engagement.
-Microsoft Surface Hubs 2S enables educators to record lessons and with just click, they are able to access to their file on OneDrive directly on the Surface Hubs 2S.
+Microsoft Surface Hubs 2S enables educators to record lessons and with just a click, they are able to access their file on OneDrive directly on the Surface Hubs 2S.

 Surface Hub 2S comes with a Mobile stand that allows the educator or students to present, share ideas and collaborate anywhere.
-It comes in 2 sizes, 50 inch (available) and the 85 inch (up on preorder).
+It comes in 2 sizes, 50 inches (available) and 85 inch (up on preorder).

 (courtesy of Microsoft: Microsoft Surface Hub 2S | Microsoft Whiteboard Experience)